-Dr. Gero has received the Israeli Air-Force Flight Academy Award for Outstanding Instructor two times and the Technion's Award for Excellence in Teaching ten times.
+Dr. Gero has received the Israeli Air-Force Flight Academy Award for Outstanding Instructor two times and the Technion's Award for Excellence in Teaching eleven times.
 In 2006 he received the Israeli Air-Force Commander's Award for Excellence, and in 2016 was awarded the Yanai Prize for Excellence in Academic Education.

 Dr. Gero is a long-distance runner (5 & 10 km) and a triathlete.

 - Ph.D. in Physics, Technion, Haifa, Israel, Cooperative effects in the multiple scattering of photons by atomic gases (supervision: E. Akkermans)

 - M.Sc. in Electrical Engineering, Technion, Haifa, Israel, Electronic, optical and electrical properties of quantum well infrared photo-detectors (supervision: E. Finkman and G. Bahir)

 - M.B.A., Cum Laude, University of Haifa, Haifa, Israel